 SQL Server clustering may be used with all supported standard and enterprise versions of Microsoft SQL Server for failover or high availability (Forcepoint Email Security and Forcepoint Web Security only).
-Please refer to Microsoft documentation for the requirement for your configuration.

 The supported database engines are listed in the Certified Product Matrix.